sierrajulietromeo/APA1-PrimerProblems/primer3/primer3.md

 // [{ text: 'Having a great day!', timestamp: '2024-03-11 11:30:00', author: 'Bob' }]
 ```

+### Notes

+* You can add additional tests if you determine the current tests don't offer complete coverage.
+These can be highlighted in your screen recording.
+* Existing tests can be altered should your choice of implementation mean that an existing test isn't compatible.
+These can be highlighted in your screen recording.

 ### Adopt and use good programming standards

 * Eliminate or minimise code duplication & any unnecessary redundancy.